 Determined to find the right fit, I took to the Internet and did some research.
 And that’s where I found it, the hidden gem: Virtual Assistance.

 I found a website dedicated to flexible, work-from-home positions, and I interviewed with a few companies, but nothing felt exactly right.
 I didn’t just want any part-time WFH position, I wanted one that utilized my background in Project Management or Marketing, one where I would be among other like-minded professionals, one where I could make an impact.
-I found a great company who offered just this.
+I found a great company, Boldly, who offered just this.

 So now I spend a few hours each day providing Project Management and Marketing support to my clients, from the comfort of my home office.
 I take my kids to school and pick them up each day, and I never miss a school activity, homework assignment or birthday party.
 My clients are mostly located on the East Coast of the United States, but really, it doesn’t matter where they are.
 Or more, importantly, where I am.
 Being that conscientious team player means that my co-workers know they can count on me to ensure their industrial-sized expansion joints make it through Customs and deliver to the worksite on time.
 Or that my client’s website in Philadelphia motivates and inspires her target audience in Jamaica.
 For now, I dedicate my time to a small list of clients, but as my children grow, I hope to increase my client portfolio.
 Who’s next on my client list…an online retailer in Albuquerque?
 An eco-travel company in Utah?
 Time will tell, and that’s part of the excitement!